sighupio/fury-getting-started/fury-on-talos/README.md

 > ℹ️ learn more about `furyctl` in the [official documentation site][furyctl-docs]

-[KFD is a modular distribution][kfd-docs-modules], you can deploy only the parts of it that you need.
+[KFD is a modular distribution][kfd-docs-modules], you can choose to deploy the parts of it that you need.
 For this tutorial, we won't use the full distribution but a subset of it because of the limited resources.
+This won't be a production-grade installation, but you will get an idea of what the distribution offers.

-Let's use a minimal `Furyfile.yml` like the one located at `/demo/Furyfile.yml` in the container:
+Inspect the provided custom `Furyfile.yml` located at `/demo/Furyfile.yml` in the container:

 ```yaml
 versions: